ddkasa/ulauncher-toggl-extension/README.md

     2. Environment Variables
         - Either **TOGGL_API_TOKEN** or if using email **TOGGL_API_TOKEN** + **TOGGL_PASSWORD**
     3. *.togglrc* in the default home location.
 Configuration from [Toggl CLI](https://github.com/AuHau/toggl-cli).
-3. Set your default workspace inside the configuration and anything else you would like to customize.
+3. Set your default workspace inside the configuration or as an environment variable: **TOGGL_WORKSPACE_ID**
+4. Customize any other settings inside the Ulauncher configuration.
-4. You're now ready to use the extension.
+5. You're now ready to use the extension.

 > [!NOTE]
 > This will install [Toggl Api Wrapper](https://pypi.org/project/toggl-api-wrapper/) on startup and update the dependency if needed.
 If you run into issues please check your root pip installation to see if the wrapper is present with `/usr/bin/pip list | grep toggl`